Skip to main content

 1. Ensure the project you want to build is set to active

-To make the project active, choose the project in the Active Project dialogue in Project Controller.
+To make the project active, choose the project in the dialogue in Toolbar.

 2. Choose build profile

-To use the Debug, Release, Min Size or Release with Debug information profiles, select them from the Configuration dialogue in Project Controller.
+To use the Debug, Release, Min Size or Release with Debug information profiles, select them from dialogue in Toolbar.

 • Debug: Used during development, includes extensive debugging information.